The Collect, Store, Validate Pattern

 If you read this and think: how else would you do it? that is good.
 In practice, though, in many companies the pattern is not this clear and intentional.
 In fact, in many companies the pattern isn't consistently apparent across the operation(s).
 And in a some more technically savvy companies CSV coexists or competes with other approaches with their own merits.
 Those approaches may be API oriented, focus on user-self-service, center on streaming parallel processes, etc.—or combinations of any of these.
 That is fine too.
 No pattern can cover every possible situation.
 We believe the CSV Pattern covers the majority of trasaction-oriented, many-party, tabular data, loose-integration situations—particularly those where one or more of the parties is technically weak for any reason.

-The library stores input data, CsvPath Language, and results files in three separate repositories
+The Framework stores input data, CsvPath Language, and results files in three separate repositories

 It manages the lifecycle as a strictly linear process implemented by the source data files repository, any number of well-structured groups of CsvPath Language statements, and a consistent flow of data from one stage to the next